 I have completed a 3 year Compassionate Practitioner Ashtanga yoga training with my teacher Dena Kingsberg and this has become a foundational part of my life, and my work.

-I now reside in a remote mountain valley near Nelson, New Zealand and run my health practice from both there and my Nelson city clinic.
+I now reside in a remote mountain valley near Nelson, New Zealand and run my health practice from there, online and via house calls throughout the Nelson area.
 I have always been drawn to nature and love wild places, gardens, mountains and horses.